 Lastly, a prenuptial agreement can potentially alleviate any foreseeable arguments that may arise in the case of divorce.
 Since divorce proceedings are innately stressful and emotionally taxing, a prenuptial agreement can help spouses avoid unnecessary conflict over assets and property when going through a divorce.
 Prenuptial agreements can also override the New York State equitable distribution statute.
 With equitable distribution, assets and property are divided amongst the two spouses as fairly as possible.
 However, with a proper prenuptial agreement in place, there may be no need to apply the rules of equitable distribution.

 If you and your future spouse are interested in drafting a prenuptial agreement for a pending marriage, it is important to contact a skill New York matrimonial and family law attorney to help you decide upon what factors to include in your agreement, as well as formally devise a contract to fit your and your future spouse’s needs.
-The staff at the Law Office of Heather A. Fig have experience representing individuals in all aspects of family law and can walk you through the complexities of the creation of a prenuptial agreement.
+The staff at the Fig Law, P.L.L.C. have experience representing individuals in all aspects of family law and can walk you through the complexities of the creation of a prenuptial agreement.
 For more information, contact Heather A. Fig at (631) 419-6111 to learn more about the firm’s services.